espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 There are different ways to contribute : if you want to dive into optical character recognition you can help us in getting the internet speed from the fast.com network speed screenshot.

 If you want to get into data analysis , I have collected a bunch of question you can answer using data visualization or simple pandas queries.
 You can check the project readme to learn more about it.

+If you want to play with regex, you can also help us to extract the speed int the tweets.

 ### Pindo